-Statutory bodies are organisations set up by the government to consider evidence and make judgments in a relevant field of activity.
+By statutory, it is meant organisations set up by the government to consider evidence and make judgements in some field of activity.
 For fires, the police and the Health and Safety Executive (HSE) may be those most commonly encountered and both of these may pursue criminal prosecutions based on their findings.
 Other agencies such as the Rail Accident Investigation Branch, Marine Accident Investigation Branch or Air Accidents Investigation Branch may be less frequently involved and undertake investigations where the aim is to learn lessons and not to apportion blame.

-During the course of an incident, it may be necessary for the fire and rescue service to liaise with other agencies and hand over responsibility for the fire scene and/or investigation (see JESIP).
-To achieve this successfully will require pre-planning and good scene and/or investigation management practices.
+During the course of an incident, it may be necessary for the fire and rescue service to liaise with other agencies and hand over responsibility for the fire scene or investigation.
+To achieve this successfully will require pre-planning and good scene or investigation management practices.